Mijuoska/csv-expense-tracker/README.md

 After creating a CSV to JSON converter (also found in this repository), I thought it might be cool to use the code in a more concrete project.
 That's how this project was born.
 You can upload a bank statement which at least where I'm from can easily be downloaded as a csv file from your online bank, and the app then converts the file to JSON behind the scenes and calculates income and expenses, as well as the difference between the two.
 To make this work, the app first asks you to map the csv headers correctly, although I've made some attempt to automate this.

 The data is not stored in any database.
 Everything happens in the browser.
-The data is only momentarily stored in local storage when the file is read but then immediately removed after the data has been processed.

 In the future I plan to add a feature to display and group the income and expenses by recipient.